A Note on His Career and Ideas

 中文 [For Chinese Speakers] 冯艾盟先生简介。。。馮艾盟先生簡介

 Eamonn Fingleton is the author most recently of In the Jaws of the Dragon: America’s Fate in the Coming Era of Chinese Hegemony (New York: St. Martin’s Press, 2008).
 Based on more than two decades of on-the-spot observation of East Asian economic and political developments, the book challenges the conventional view that as living standards rise, China will become increasingly Western in its politics and economics.
-China is instead converging to the East Asian econo-political model, a much misunderstood hybrid system that is fundamentally incompatible with Western traditions and values.
-Pioneered by Japan after World War II and now widely espoused throughout the Confucian world, this model presages potentially insurmountable problems for today’s Western-defined world order that — thanks to the foreign trade lobby’s success in fostering extreme pro-globalism attitudes in the American press and in Washington — have hitherto been largely swept under the carpet in American discussions.
+China is instead converging to the East Asian econo-political model, a much misunderstood hybrid system incompatible with Western traditions and values.
+Pioneered by Japan after World War II and now widely espoused throughout the Confucian world, this model presages potentially insurmountable problems for today’s Western-defined world order.

 Fingleton’s earlier book, Blindside: Why Japan Is Still on Track to Overtake the U.S. by the Year 2000, was named one of the Ten Best Business Books of 1995 by Business Week.
 Excerpted in both Foreign Affairs and Fortune, Blindside was published in French and Japanese as well as in several English-language editions and was described as “a good book” by President Bill Clinton in a letter to Senator Fritz Hollings in July of 1995 (click here to view that letter).

 In 1985 he was posted to Tokyo as East Asia bureau chief for Euromoney.
 He subsequently reported from most of East Asia’s major economies and, as a member of a New York Stock Exchange delegation, met China’s supreme leader Deng Xiaoping at Beijing’s Great Hall of the People in 1986.
 He quickly established a reputation for boldly prescient judgments.
-Beginning in September 1987 (in an article billed on Euromoney‘s cover as “Why the Japanese Banks are Shaky” ), he issued a series of forecasts of the Japanese banks’ debt problems of the early 1990s, the Japanese real estate implosion, and the Tokyo stock market crash.
+Beginning in September 1987 (in an article billed on Euromoney‘s cover as “Why the Japanese Banks are Shaky”), he wrote several articles forecasting the Tokyo crash in real estate and stock prices as well as the Japanese banks’ consequent debt problems.

 His commentaries on East Asian economics and business have been published in the Atlantic, the New York Times, the Harvard Business Review, Challenge, the Washington Post, Time, GQ, Technology Review, and the New Republic.
-He has been a contributor to or an interviewee on many broadcast media, including CNBC, CNN, National Public Radio, the BBC, RTE, and Sky News.
-He has been the featured interviewee on major broadcast programs, most notably the BBC’s famous Jimmy Young Show in 1976 and National Public Radio’s Talk of the Nation program in 1999.
+He has been a contributor to or an interviewee on many broadcast media, including CNBC, CNN, National Public Radio, the BBC, RTE, Russia Today, and Sky News.
+He was the featured interviewee on the BBC’s famous Jimmy Young Show in 1976 and on National Public Radio’s Talk of the Nation program in 1999.

 His writing on accounting matters at Forbes won the American accounting profession’s 1983 award for excellence in financial writing.
 He is listed in Marquis Who’s Who in the World and has testified before the United States-China Economic and Security Review Commission.
 His authority as one of the West’s foremost experts on the East Asian economic system has been acknowledged by the U.S. Business and Industry Council, which in 2001 presented him with its American values award for his work on Blindside and In Praise of Hard Industries.

 His first wife was his Trinity College Dublin contemporary, the late Mary McCutchan.
-In common with the writer Mary Kenny, the gay rights activist Nell McCafferty, and the future President of Ireland Mary Robinson, Mary McCutchan was a founder of the Irish women’s movement.
-An award-winning cookery writer, she went on to become an editor at a major British woman’s magazine.
+An award-winning cookery writer and a founder of the women’s movement in Ireland, she worked as an editor for the Irish Independent in Dublin and later for Woman magazine in London.
 She and their twins Tara and Andrew died in a car accident in London in 1974.